Which Airlines Still Offer First Class from Australia?

 All other Singapore Airlines flights to Australia are operated by other aircraft types like the Airbus A350-900, Boeing 787-10 or Boeing 737-8 which do not have First Class cabins.

-It is not currently possible to redeem Velocity Frequent Flyer points for First Class on Singapore Airlines (this should return soon).
-Singapore Airlines also doesn’t make these seats available to most other Star Alliance partner airlines.
-But you can redeem Singapore Airlines KrisFlyer miles for a seat.
+The ability to redeem Velocity Frequent Flyer points for First Class on Singapore Airlines has not returned since the pandemic.
+Singapore Airlines also doesn’t make these seats available to other Star Alliance partner airlines.
+So, the only available option is to redeem Singapore Airlines KrisFlyer miles for a seat.

 If you don’t have credit card reward points that you can transfer to KrisFlyer, you can also transfer points over from Velocity Frequent Flyer.